 SensoNODE™ Blue is Parker’s series of Bluetooth-powered sensors.
 Compact, energy-efficient, and wireless, they are designed to provide simple and useful solutions for diagnostic and condition monitoring applications.
 SensoNODE monitors assets to help predict problems and prevent downtime and delivers the information to your mobile device.

-SCOUT™ Mobile software gives access to machine and process measurements right on your mobile device.
+Voice of the Machine™ Mobile software gives access to machine and process measurements right on your mobile device.
 The user-friendly interface makes connecting to sensors uncomplicated and measurements easy-to-read.
 With customizable dashboards and alarms, you can focus on the data that’s most important to you and be alerted when your measurement thresholds are exceeded.
 Exporting of data is done with a click of one button, which sends a .csv file right to your email.

 Article contributed by David Shannon, business team manager, Parker Quick Coupling Division